Last Updated on September 10, 2020 by The Dehumidifier Experts

 Here are the ways that a dehumidifier helps those suffering from asthma and allergies:

 Remove Dust Mites

-One way to get rid of dust mites is to lower the heat levels by reducing the humidity levels in your home.
+One way to get rid of dust mites is to lower the heat levels by removing moisture in the air.
 Once your home is a lot cooler, those dust mites go find another place to live.

 The magic number to keep those dust mites from entering your room or home is 50%.
 Keep the humidity levels below that mark and you should find some relief when you suffer from asthma or allergies.

-Any room in your home that remains hot and moist with a humidity level over 50% can see mold and mildew growth.
+Any room in your home that remains hot and moist with a humidity level in your home over 50% can see mold and mildew growth.
 A good dehumidifier with a built-in humidistat can help you control your humidity levels and make the room or your home safe from mold or mildew.